openforcefield/qca-dataset-submission/submissions/2022-07-07-RNA-basepair-triplebase-single-points/README.md

 - `generate-datasetn.ipynb`: Dataset creation notebook with instructions for submission.
 - `rdmols_loopMOTIFS.pkl`: The pickle file which contains 4056 rdkit molecules and is the main input for the dataset
-- `rdmols_triplebaseDB.pkl`: The pickle file which contains 3679 rdkit molecules and is the main input for the dataset
+- `rdmols_triplebaseDB_exemplar.pkl`: The pickle file which contains 295 rdkit molecules and is the main input for the dataset
 - `rdmols_basepairCATALOG.pkl`: The pickle file which contains 138 rdkit molecules and is the main input for the dataset
 - `dataset.json.bz`: The compressed gradient dataset ready for submission.
 - `dataset.smi`: The smiles file of the peptide molecules.